 The PhD positions were advertised at this INSECT DOCTORS page, on euraXess and the portals of the hiring agencies.
-At the moment the deadline for all vacancies has passed.
-The site will be updated in case we need to re-advertise for certain PhD positions.
+At the moment you can apply only for RP5.
+The deadline for all other vacancies has passed.
+The site will be updated in case we need to re-advertise for more PhD positions.
 Below you can find more information about the research packages within the INSECT DOCTORS programme and the eligibility rules of the EC.

 The PhD projects will start in April or May 2020.
 They will all be enrolled in double degree constructions involving universities in two countries.

 The research is divided over three science themes and each will consists of 5 Research Projects.
 The country of the hiring organisation is placed witihin brackets.

 Discovering interactions between pathogens and insect hosts, and determining abiotic and biotic triggers for disease outbreaks.

 Understanding the molecular mechanisms behind latency / persistence (covert infections) and how to discover / detect pathogens to prevent disease outbreaks.